GibbonEdu/docs/content/administrators/misc/smtp-email.md

     * Input your SMTP port; Most Commonly: 25, 465, 587
     * Select your SMTP Encryption type
       * Suggested: Automatic (Gibbon will automatically select the correct encryption type based on the port selected.)
-    * SMTP Username: Enter a username that is able to access and send from the email set on Admin > System Settings > Organisation Email. **If this account is not able to send from your "Organisation Email" listed in Gibbon, you will not be able to send emails from Gibbon.**
+    * SMTP Username: Enter the username for your account.
+This may be the same as your emails set in Admin > System Settings > Organisation Email, otherwise this account needs to be able to access and send from the organisation email. **If this account is not able to send from your "Organisation Email" listed in Gibbon, you will not be able to send emails from Gibbon.**
     * Enter a password for the username entered above. **Make sure you're using an [app specific password](#app-specific-passwords), in order to bypass two-factor authentication**
     * Finally, click submit to save your changes.
-    * A "Test Email" box will appear, where you can test your new settings!
+    * Use the "Test Email" box to test your new settings!

 ## Common Issues with SMTP Email

+### Important Update about Google SMTP Relay and Less Secure Apps

+* As of June 15, 2024, the use of plain passwords with Less Secure Apps enabled will no longer be supported by Google.
+If you are using [Gmail SMTP Relay](https://apps.google.com/supportwidget/articlehome?hl=en&article_url=https%3A%2F%2Fsupport.google.com%2Fa%2Fanswer%2F2956491%3Fhl%3Den&assistant_id=generic-unu&product_context=2956491&product_name=UnuFlow&trigger_context=a) via smtp.gmail.com, you will need to use an App Password to continue sending email, which also requires enabling 2 Factor Authentication for your email account.
+See the instructions below to create an App Password.

 ### App Specific Passwords

 * Some service providers may require you to use an app specific password to bypass two-factor authentication.
-  * In addition to enabling [less secure apps](#less-secure-apps), this may be necessary to make your SMTP email settings work.
+  * If you are using Google, or an account with 2FA enables, this will be necessary to make your SMTP email settings work.
+  * The App Password works like a regular SMTP username and password, however the password is replaced with a special token that can be tracked and revoked as needed.
+  * Follow the instructions below to create your App Password, then be sure to update the password field in Gibbon to use this new password, and test your email sending.
     * [Google App Specific Password Instructions](https://support.google.com/accounts/answer/185833?hl=en)
     * [Microsoft App Specific Password Instructions](https://support.microsoft.com/en-us/account-billing/using-app-passwords-with-apps-that-don-t-support-two-step-verification-5896ed9b-4263-e681-128a-a6f2979a7944)
     * [Zoho App Specific Password Instructions](https://help.zoho.com/portal/en/kb/bigin/channels/email/articles/generate-an-app-specific-password)